Non-pluripolar products on vector bundles and Chern--Weil formulae: Quasi-positive vector bundles

 For $T\in\widehat{Z}_a(X)$, we say $T$ is \emph{transversal} to $\hat{E}$ or $\hat{E}$ is \emph{transversal} to $T$ if $p^*T$ is transversal to $\hO(1)$. \end{definition}

 \begin{definition} Assume that $X$ is projective.
 Let $E$ be a vector bundle on $X$.
 Let $h_E$ be a singular Hermitian metric on $E$ or a Finsler metric on $E$.
-We say $\hat{E}=(E,h_E)$ is \emph{$\mathcal{I}$-good} if $\hO(1)$ is $\mathcal{I}$-good. \end{definition} \begin{corollary} Let $f:Y\rightarrow X$ be a flat morphism of pure relative dimension $m-n$ between projective manifolds of pure dimension $m$ and $n$.
+We say $\hat{E}=(E,h_E)$ is \emph{$\mathcal{I}$-good} if $\hO(1)$ is $\mathcal{I}$-good in the sense of \cref{def:Igoodnotp}. \end{definition} \begin{corollary} Let $f:Y\rightarrow X$ be a smooth morphism of pure relative dimension $m-n$ between projective manifolds of pure dimension $m$ and $n$.
 Assume that $\hat{E}$ is an $\mathcal{I}$-good vector bundle on $X$, then $f^*\hat{E}$ is $\mathcal{I}$-good. \end{corollary} \begin{proof} This is an immediate consequence of \cref{prop:pullIgood}. \end{proof}

 We write $\widehat{\Vect}_{\mathcal{I}}(X)$ (resp. $\Fins_{\mathcal{I}}(X)$) for the full subcategory of $\widehat{\Vect}(X)$ (resp. $\Fins(X)$) consisting of $\mathcal{I}$-good objects.